Patient education: Calcium and vitamin D for bone health (Beyond the Basics)

 Side effects of calcium — Calcium is usually easily tolerated when it is taken in divided doses several times per day.
 Some people experience side effects related to calcium, including constipation and indigestion.
 Calcium supplements interfere with the absorption of iron and thyroid hormone, and therefore, these medications should be taken at different times.

 Kidney stones — There is little evidence that consuming large amounts of calcium (from foods and drinks) increases the risk of kidney stones, or that avoiding dietary calcium decreases the risk.
 In fact, avoiding dairy products is likely to increase the risk of kidney stones.

 However, use of calcium supplements may increase the risk of kidney stones in susceptible individuals by raising the level of calcium in the urine.
 This is particularly true if the supplement is taken between meals or at bedtime.
-(See "Patient information: Kidney stones in adults (Beyond the Basics)".)
+(See "Patient education: Kidney stones in adults (Beyond the Basics)".)

 IMPORTANCE OF VITAMIN D

 Vitamin D decreases bone loss and lowers the risk of fracture, especially in older men and women.
 Along with calcium, vitamin D also helps to prevent and treat osteoporosis.
 To absorb calcium efficiently, an adequate amount of vitamin D must be present.

 Vitamin D is normally made in the skin after exposure to sunlight.
-(See "Patient information: Vitamin D deficiency (Beyond the Basics)".)
+(See "Patient education: Vitamin D deficiency (Beyond the Basics)".)

 Recommendations for vitamin D — The current recommendation is that men over 70 years and postmenopausal women consume at least 800 international units of vitamin D per day.
 Lower levels of vitamin D are not as effective, while high doses can be toxic, especially if taken for long periods of time.
 Although the optimal intake has not been clearly established in premenopausal women or in younger men with osteoporosis, 600 international units of vitamin D daily is generally suggested.